-6.8.3 Reverse Auction Protests: A vendor desiring to submit a protest of specifications related to a reverse auction must submit the protest five (5) working days prior to the prequalification bid submission deadline.
-A protest of a prequalification decision must be submitted within five (5) working days of the prequalification approval or denial.
-A protest of award must be submitted within give (5) working days of award.
+6.8.3 Reverse Auction Protests: A vendor desiring to submit a protest of specifications related to a reverse auction must submit the protest five working days prior to the prequalification bid submission deadline.
+A protest of a prequalification decision must be submitted within five business days of the prequalification approval or denial.
+A protest of award must be submitted within give five working days of award.
+For more information on reverse auctions, see Section 7.15.

-6.8.4 Master Contract and Direct Order Protests: Any vendor desiring to protest the specifications of a master contract or the direct ordering process may do so prior to five (5) working days before the master contract opening date and five (5) working days before the direct ordering process opening date.
-Any vendor desiring to protest the award of a master contract or direct order may do so within five (5) working days of the master contract award and within five (5) working days of the direct order award.
+6.8.4 Prequalification Agreement and Delegated Prequalification Bidding Protests: Any vendor desiring to protest the specifications of a prequalification agreement or the delegated prequalification bidding may do so prior to five business days before the prequalification agreement opening date and five business days before the delegated prequalification bidding opening date.
+Any vendor desiring to protest the award of a prequalification agreement or delegated prequalification bidding may do so within five business days of the prequalification agreement award and within five working days of the delegated prequalification bidding award.
+For more information on prequalification agreement and delegated prequalification bidding protests, see Section 7.16.

-SECTION 7: SPECIAL ACQUISITIONS
+SECTION 7: SPECIAL ACQUISITION PROCEDURES

-7.0 SPECIAL ACQUISITIONS:

-The procurement of certain commodities and services has limitations or require special procedures.
+7.0 SPECIAL ACQUISITIONS PROCEDURES: The procurement of certain commodities and services has limitations or require special procedures.